caewok/fvtt-walled-templates/README.md

 Increasing the number of recursions will increase the number of reflections permitted, or for spreading, number of generations of children that may be spawned.
 There is a performance cost to increase recursions.

 # Known issues
-- The MeasuredTemplate config currently does not correctly set its height until dragged.

 ## Circles